-At La Jolla Recovery, we provide women’s rehab as well as attention to veterans.
-This makes it possible to attend to gender-specific issues as well as those of military background.
+At La Jolla Recovery, we provide women’s rehab and attention.
+This makes it possible to attend to gender-specific issues and military backgrounds.
 We reduce the stigma of drug use and follow treatment understanding the pain and challenges experienced during service.
+We also recommend healing methods parallel to treatment that can attend trauma—coming from out of states such as Texas, New York, Arizona, or Florida?
+Let us make California home and begin a journey toward healing at La Jolla Recovery veteran addiction rehab.
 We salute you and are here to help.
-We also recommend healing methods parallel to treatment that can attend trauma—coming from out of states such as Texas, New York, Arizona, or Florida?
-Let us make California home and begin a journey towards healing at La Jolla Recovery veteran addiction rehab.

 Chronic Pain and Brain Injury

+While some of us may suffer from long-term pain, veterans are at a greater risk of developing chronic pain because of the extreme circumstances and traumatic injuries experienced in war.
 Chronic pain is also why many veterans fall into substance abuse.
-While some of us may suffer from some long-term pain, veterans are at a greater risk of developing chronic pain because of the extreme circumstances and traumatic injuries experienced in war.
 They may use opioids such as heroin to handle the pain.
 These are strong painkillers available only with a prescription.

 There has been a sharp rise in opioid prescriptions in the recent past, which has led to addictions.
-A study conducted by the Center for Investigative Reporting 6 years ago indicated that during the last decade, there was almost a 300% increase in veteran opioid prescriptions in the US.
-This increase resulted in twice the amount of overdose and addiction deaths among veterans as compared to the average population.
+A study by the Center for Investigative Reporting 6 years ago indicated almost a 300% increase in veteran opioid prescriptions in the US during the last decade.
+This increase resulted in twice the amount of overdose and addiction deaths among veterans compared to the average population.

-People struggling with opioid addictions, their situation may be faced in various challenges.
-A traumatic brain injury might be another trigger of substance abuse, which may result from a violent shake or blow to the head.
+People struggling with opioid addictions, their situation may be faced various challenges.
+A traumatic brain injury might trigger substance abuse, resulting from a violent shake or blow to the head.
 As a result, the brain collides with the skull and suffers nerve damage.
-They turn to alcohol and drugs as a way of numbing their pain and getting pleasure.
+They turn to alcohol and drugs to numb their pain and get pleasure.

-If you or your loved one has just come out of service, here are some of the symptoms which may indicate an individual has a traumatic brain injury: insomnia, headaches, slow speech, amnesia, nausea, blurred vision, hypersensitivity to light, dizziness, and disorientation.
-A study published in the Journal of the American Medical Association (JAMA) indicated that 30% of veterans deployed in Iraq and Afghanistan could have experienced a traumatic brain injury.
+If you or your loved one has just come out of service, here are some symptoms that may indicate an individual has a traumatic brain injury: insomnia, headaches, slow speech, amnesia, nausea, blurred vision, hypersensitivity to light, dizziness, disorientation.
+A study published in the American Medical Association (JAMA) indicated that 30% of veterans deployed in Iraq and Afghanistan could have experienced a traumatic brain injury.

 Most abused Substances by Veterans

-Alcohol can be categorized both as a stimulant and depressant, depending on the amount consumed.
+Alcohol can be categorized as a stimulant and depressant, depending on consumption.
 If taken in small amounts, it acts as a stimulant, altering excitatory neurotransmitters.
 The user feels euphoric, which may encourage further drinking.
 In massive doses, it behaves like a depressant.
 It depresses the user’s central nervous system and affects inhibitory neurotransmitters.
 Electrical activity in the brain reduces, and as a result, the user experiences slow speech, poor balance, sluggish movements, drowsiness, and other symptoms.
-This is referred to as binge drinking (taking 5 or 6 drinks on one occasion), and it occurs more commonly among military people than the general population.
+This is called binge drinking (taking 5 or 6 drinks on one occasion), which occurs more commonly among military people than the general population.

 Veterans choose alcohol to cope with PTSD and other disorders from the war.
 Alcohol abuse and PTSD are closely related.
-Statistics by the US Department of Veteran Affairs indicate that 68% of Vietnam veterans looking for PTSD treatment have alcohol use problems as well.
+The US Department of Veteran Affairs statistics indicates that 68% of Vietnam veterans seeking PTSD treatment have alcohol use problems.

 Back pain, chronic headaches, and lost limbs are expected results of war.
 Opioids are artificial substances derived from opiates, designed to work as painkillers.

 Oxycotin, Lortab, and Vicodin are some of the most popular opioid brands.
 These are effective in dealing with different types of pain.
 Nevertheless, they are very addictive.
 In many cases, veterans start abusing opiates while still on active duty.
-When they get hurt, they go for opioid pills to get some relief.
+When they get hurt, they go for opioid pills to relieve them.
 Before they realize it, they develop an addiction to these painkillers, such as heroin, even after leaving the military.
-It is not uncommon to begin with, prescription opiates and use heroin later for reasons of cost as well as availability.
+It is not uncommon to begin with prescription opiates and use heroin later for reasons of cost and availability.

 Signs of Addiction in Vets